Matthieu114/React-Chat-App/README.md

 - Welcome screens
   Our first welcome screens is the login or sign in screen, then the second one, is after the connexion it's here to show you our possibilities
 - New channel creation
-  We used a common MUI component (TopLeftSide next to discussions and before logout) who permited to add DB users in a channel
+  We used a common MUI component (TopLeftSide next to discussions and before logout) who permited to add DB users in a channel by listing them with checkBox, we also used a search bar to find a user
 - Channel membership and access
   The acces is done on the creation or if you open the channel option drawer (TopRightSide) you can manage the actif user
 - Invite users to channels
-  At the creation our in the channel option drawer
+  At the creation or in the channel option drawer
 - Message modification
-  If you slide on a message, a component will appear so you can choose between Delete, or modify the message.
+  If you slide on a message, a button will appear, by clicking you gonna open a dialog then you can choose between Delete, or modify the message you can also cancel your action.
 - Message removal
   Same component than message modification
 - Account settings